l7mp/stunner-gateway-operator/README.md

 ## Connect to the TCP Gateway

-Once we added the TCP Gateway and modified the `udp-echo` Route to attach to both the UDP and the TCP Gateways, STUNner is ready to accept client connections over TCP as well.
-Let's check this
+Once we added the TCP Gateway and modified the `udp-echo` Route to attach to both the UDP and the TCP Gateway, STUNner is ready to accept client connections over TCP as well.
+Let's check this!

 1. Memoize the IP addresses and ports to be used to reach the TCP Gateway: